plentymarkets/docs-raw/plentyInterface/Accounting.md

  $vat, <a target="_blank" href="http://php.net/float">float</a> $vatRate):<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the vat field for the given vat rate.
+Get the VAT field for a VAT rate.

 ##### <strong>Parameters</strong>